oznu/homekit-daikin-ir-thermostat/README.md

-# Daikin IR Controller - ARC452A4
+# HomeKit Thermostat - Daikin IR Controller - ARC452A4

-An IR Controller for Daikin Remote ARC452A4 and possibly other smart AC remotes.

 This project has been created to intergrate my Daikin AC unit with [Apple Homekit](http://www.apple.com/au/ios/home/).
 This allows me to control the temperature of my home using my iPhone and Siri.